 The world of Eos is massive, and as the game begins you’re allowed to explore the world beyond Insomnia.
 There are a few ways to get around, too.
 Between driving the Regalia, riding a Chocobo, and walking across the map, you eventually unlock your own personal airship.
 The world is beautiful and feels as big as it looks, simply exploring the areas feels rewarding.

 What threw me off was being able to drive the Regalia, the royal automobile.
-Being able to manually control the car is limited to driving in straight lines across the maps, often not allowing for any rambunctious off-roading or joyriding the open road.
+Being able to manually control the car is limited to driving in straight lines across the maps, often not allowing for any rambunctious off-roading or joyriding on the open road.
 You unlock fast travel quickly but I recommend not doing so as you often miss out on the insightful and often hilarious conversations Noctis and crew have during their travels.

 Final Fantasy XV has the biggest departure in terms of the battle system as Square Enix has shifted from a turn-based system to a more fluid and action-oriented system that is unlike any other game in the series.
 As the player, you control Noctis fully and your party consists of AI-controlled actions.
 Luckily, the AI here works well and with you, creating some brilliant set-pieces as you’re fighting your way across the world of Eos.
 Noctis controls up to three different weapons including a javelin, a sword, a dagger, guns, and greatswords.
 The group of friends are often caught in hilarious banter or ready to support a fallen party member, creating dynamic battles that are unlike anything in the series.
 Warping allows Noctis to blindside his enemies and escape from battle when things aren’t going your way.
-The ability also opens up some beautiful ways to take on enemies, but rely on MP to use.
+The ability also opens up some beautiful ways to take on enemies but relies on MP to use.
 Running out of MP puts Noctis into Stasis, and temporarily prevents him from using his warp powers.

-The biggest gripe after the exhilarating combat is the simplicity that follows as holding circle will perform combo strings, leaving the creativity to the wayside.
+The biggest gripe after the exhilarating combat is the simplicity that follows as the holding circle will perform combo strings, leaving the creativity to the wayside.
 Holding square will allow Noctis to block incoming attacks, and, when timed correctly, allow for parries on attacks.
 Warping is mapped to the triangle button and X is to jump, a first for the Final Fantasy series.

-Magic is a limited use consumable that feels like Final Fantasy VIII’s Draw system.
+Magic is a limited-use consumable that feels like Final Fantasy VIII’s Draw system.
 The Draw system would allow you to find magical deposits around the world and stock up on spells that vary from Ice, Fire, and Lightning spells.
-You can craft higher level magic as it becomes available and each spell is put behind a countdown timer when it’s used in battle.
+You can craft higher-level magic as it becomes available and each spell is put behind a countdown timer when it’s used in battle.
 You can also craft elemental spells that heal your party or spells that poison the enemy.
-Magic is a double-edged sword in Final Fantasy XV, as if you don’t a time where you send the spell flying, can end up hurting your team more than the enemy.
+Magic is a double-edged sword in Final Fantasy XV, as if you don’t have a time where you send the spell flying, can end up hurting your team more than the enemy.
 The effects of magic in Final Fantasy XV feel real, and being careful is the best way to use magic when in battle.

 Progress is tied to the Ascension Grid, which reminds me of the Sphere Grid from Final Fantasy X. You gain AP from battle, completing sidequests and finishing hunts that are scattered around the world.
 Each character has its own grid that uses AP from a pool that is split between the four heroes.
 The categories you can unlock skills from include: Combat, Exploration, Techniques, Teamwork, Magic, Stats, and Recovery.